acbull/pyHGT/README.md

 You can see our WWW 2020 paper [“**Heterogeneous Graph Transformer**”](https://arxiv.org/abs/2003.01332)  for more details.

+This implementation of HGT is based on [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric) API

 ## Overview
 The most important files in this projects are as follow:
 - conv.py: The core of our model, implements the transformer-like heterogeneous graph convolutional layer.